-- (2) Requests for a written transcript are to be made in writing utilizing a transcript Request Form approved by and available from CRS.
+- (2) Requests for a written transcript are to be made in writing utilizing a Transcript Request Form approved by and available from CRS.
 The form will also be made available on the Circuit's website.
 All privately requested/ordered transcripts require an initial 50% nonrefundable deposit, with the balance due upon receipt.
-No transcript shall be released by CRS until payment has been made in full. - (3) Except for transcripts prepared for appellate proceedings after receipt of a properly served designation to court reporter and requests for judicial branch records, a court order is required for transcription of any confidential and exempt judicial proceeding and for any judicial proceeding an hour or longer in duration when the proceeding is digitally recorded by CRS as the official court reporter. - (4) All transcripts prepared by any court reporter, digital court reporter, transcriptionist, or other qualified person as set forth herein must comply with the form, size, spacing, and method of printing as prescribed by Florida Rule of General Practice and Judicial Administration 2.535, and Florida Rules of Appellate Procedure, as applicable.
+No transcript shall be released by CRS until payment has been made in full. - (3) Except for transcripts prepared for appellate proceedings after receipt of a properly served designation to court reporter and requests for judicial branch records, a court order is required for transcription of any confidential and exempt judicial proceeding and for any judicial proceeding an hour or longer in duration when the proceeding is digitally recorded by CRS as the official court reporter.
+Judges shall strive to determine requests for transcripts where the proceedings lasted longer than one hour within three (3) business days of receipt of the request.
+In all instances, it is incumbent on the requesting party to secure an order from the presiding judge - (4) All transcripts prepared by any court reporter, digital court reporter, transcriptionist, or other qualified person as set forth herein must comply with the form, size, spacing, and method of printing as prescribed by Florida Rule of General Practice and Judicial Administration 2.535, and Florida Rules of Appellate Procedure, as applicable.
 All individuals shall prepare transcripts of proceedings to meet deadlines as established by law, court order, or rule of court.
-Any individual called upon to produce official transcripts of court proceedings within the Seventeenth Judicial Circuit must possess a certification from the National Court Reporters Association (NCRA), National Verbatim Reporters Association (NVRA), Florida Court Reporters and Transcribers (AAERT), or otherwise demonstrate proficiency in the transcription of legal proceedings through experience.

-(5) Any written transcript produced from an electronic recording is to be filed with the Clerk of the Court, unless the court orders otherwise or a rule of court provides otherwise.
+Any individual called upon to produce official transcripts of court proceedings within the Seventeenth Judicial Circuit must possess a certification from the National Court Reporters Association (NCRA), National Verbatim Reporters Association (NVRA), Florida Court Reporters Association (FCRA), the American Association of Electronic Reporters and Transcribers (AAERT), or otherwise demonstrate proficiency in the transcription of legal proceedings through experience.
+Only CRS or a transcriptionist approved by the Court and at the request of CRS, may prepare the transcript as the official court record from an electronic and digital recording recorded by CRS. - (5) Any written transcript produced from an electronic recording is to be filed with the Clerk of the Court, unless the court orders otherwise or a rule of court provides otherwise.
 It is the responsibility of the individual creating the transcript and/or the requesting party to ensure the transcript is timely filed with the Clerk of the Court.